antonioalcantaramata/opti-genco-offers/README.md

-# Optimal offering strategy for large producers based on market price response learning
+# Optimal day-ahead offering strategy for large producers based on market price response learning

 This repository hosts a practical example for the case study in the paper "Optimal offering strategy for large producers based on market price response learning".